JosePamplona/Dockerized-Elixir-Workbench/README.md

 #### 2.3.1.
 Create a brand new project

+1. Edit the `config.conf` to set the configuration of how the framework will behave and how the project will be created.
+This is not mandatory.

-1. First, is needed to set a name for a new project.
+1. Is needed to set a name for a new project.
 Run the following command replacing `<PROJECT_NAME>` with the desired name (Use capital casing with spaces):

     ```sh
     ./app name <PROJECT_NAME>